ntaiprogrammer/MollysGameSaveMule/README.md

 Click *Yes* and your progress will be automatically transferred!

 ### _What if the game is installed somewhere other than my (C:) Drive?_
-Click _Set Folders_, click the Steam or Xbox tab and click the _Choose Save Folder_ option.
+Click _Set Folders_, click the Steam or Xbox tab, and click the _Choose Save Folder_ option.

 Select the folder that contains your save file.